6 Ways to Protect Your Home From the Winter Season

 Your roof is a vital piece of the structure of your home.
 A faulty roof means higher electric bills, leaks, and pricey repair costs.
 Can your roof bear the weight of an average of four feet of snow?
 According to USA Today, the average roof can withstand 20 pounds per square foot of snow.
 If you are in an area that experiences extreme winters, you should take extra care to protect your roof during the winter.

-A routine HVAC inspection on your complete plumbing system is important before the winter season begins.
-Busted pipes is the number one problem homeowners face when the temperatures drop below freezing.
+A routine HVAC inspection of your complete plumbing system is important before the winter season begins.
+Busted pipes are homeowners’ first problem when temperatures drop below freezing.
 A frozen pipe can cause flooding in your home and damage your walls, flooring, and belongings.
 It can leave you going through the painstaking effort of cleaning up the floodwaters and repairing any damage done to your home.
 An experienced plumbing professional can thoroughly inspect and repair or replace your pipes during the offseason before a winter emergency arises.
-Make sure you consider it out of many ways to protect your home from winter season.
+Make sure you consider it out of many ways to protect your home from the winter season.

 Your windows keep the elements from entering your home and leaving you with outrageously higher energy costs.
 Energy.gov estimates that 25-30% of energy is lost through windows.
 Going into the cold season, properly seal your windows, keeping any cold air from entering and warm air from leaving.
 You can add caulk around your windows if you do find any air leaks.
 If you have an awning or exterior window coverings, make sure they’re intact and ready for the frigid temperatures ahead.